-We do not recommend composting peanut nuts and butter because of the high fat and oil content but it is fine to put peanut shells in compost!
+We do not recommend composting peanut nuts and butter because of the high fat and oil content but it is fine to put peanut shells in the compost!
 So, if you have lots of peanut shells, it is fine to use them to pot your spoil rather than throw them away.

 Can You Put Peanut Shells in Compost?

 You can add peanut shells in compost as a great source of high-carbon addition to the soil.
-Make sure you wet it or use enough high-moisture ingredients (e.g. coffee grounds or kitchen scraps) as peanut shells tend to dry out the compost once they begin to rot.
+Make sure you get it or use enough high-moisture ingredients (e.g. coffee grounds or kitchen scraps) as peanut shells tend to dry out the compost once they begin to rot.

 Note: These shells take years to decompose so you might need to shop around for a much quicker high-nitrogen provider (CHECK ON AMAZON) if you can’t wait that long.

 Should I add Peanut Shells in Potting Soil?